FrasSmith/frassmith.github.io/_posts/2019-10-17-a-life-in-cameras-1.md

 summary: A series of biographical posts tied to cameras that I've owned
 image:
   feature: /img/cameras/instamatic.jpg
+snippet: the first of a series of posts dedicated to the many cameras that I have owned over the years.
 ---
 <img src="/img/cameras/instamatic.jpg" alt="Kodak Instamatic" style="width: 250px;" />